lukso-network/docs/docs/learn/expert-guides/utilize-ipfs-storage.md

 ---
-sidebar_label: '🪅 Utilize IPFS Storage'
+sidebar_label: '🪅 Use IPFS Storage'
 description: 'Learn how to integrate IPFS storage solutions for dApps.'
 sidebar_position: 11
 ---

-# Utilize IPFS Storage
+# Use IPFS Storage

 This is a follow-up guide to [Working with assets](../assets.md) guide for production use-cases.
 If you are testing asset deployments or participating in a hackathon, please use centralized file providers to save time during deployment.